majorsaber/JSONLahman/README.md

 If you have Java installed and use Windows:
 1. Open command prompt (Windows+R "cmd"+Enter)

-2. navigate to the /bin folder of the JSONLahman folder
+2. navigate to JSONLahman/bin

 3. java -jar Mapper.jar

-That will generate the .json files in the /out folder inside the JSONLahman folder
+That will generate the .json files into JSONLahman/out